Superior Restoration of Murrieta Logo

 • Open the cover of the book and replace the absorbent materials inserted between the cover and the text block.

 • Place the absorbent material in approximately 20 pages in a single section.
-Do not place too many drying media on every page because it could damage the spine of the book.
+Do not place too much drying media on every page because it could damage the spine of the book.
 You can lay the book flat to properly absorb moisture.

 • Replace the absorbent materials every hour.
 To make sure that the book dries out evenly, do not place paper towels or your drying media on the exact pages each time.